LifestyleLancaster, CA

 East Lancaster

-East Lancaster provides a more urban experience with affordable housing options.
-Prices range from $200,000 to $350,000, making it ideal for first-time homebuyers or those seeking budget-friendly options.
+East Lancaster provides more affordable housing options, with prices between $200,000 and $300,000.
+It's perfect for first-time homebuyers and those looking for budget-friendly options.

 Downtown Lancaster